Alfi (car manufacturer)

+First generation

-The same company had been responsible for the AAA (AG für Akkumulatoren- und Automobilbau) electric cars and vans which were supplied in large numbers to the German Post Office.
-In 1922 when they decided to move to engine driven cars they changed their name to Alfi, derived from the owners name Alex Fisher.
+The company had been responsible for the AAA line of electric cars and vans which were supplied in large numbers to the German postal service.
+In 1922, when the company decided to move to engine driven cars, it changed its name to Alfi, derived from the owner's name, Alex Fischer.

 The first Alfi model had a 780 cc flat-twin engine.
 This was followed by a side valve 940 cc inline-four engine manufactured by Steudel of Kamenz in Saxony.
-Next came an inline four of 1320 cc built by Atos of Berlin.
+Next came an inline-four of 1320 cc built by Atos of Berlin.
+The company ceased production in 1925.